How To Lift Weights Properly

 Wear Proper (or no) Footwear

-Flat shoes are preferable for lifting.
+Flat or minimalist shoes are preferable for lifting.
 Ditch the cushioned running shoes, they are not stable enough to keep your feet flat on the ground and your ankles in a safe position.
 Any cross-trainer shoe will usually work.
 Converse shoes are also a good choice if your feet are more narrow.
 Bottom line, you want a shoe that is flat with a sole that is sturdy and has grip.

 Weight Selection: How to Choose Intensity

-Knowing your weight selection for movements will take some finetuning.
+Knowing your weight selection for movements will take some fine-tuning.
 If you’re a beginner, start with lighter weights and focus on mastering your form.
-Sometimes this may even mean starting with no weight at all and going through the full range of to make sure you can get a movement down first.
+Sometimes this may even mean starting with no weight at all and going through the full range of motion to make sure you can get a movement down first.

 Knowing your weight intensity is something that a trainer can help with.
 Working with a trainer is the best way to strength train, but if your budget is tight, hiring a trainer for a short amount of time to design a program with the right weights is worth the investment.